-Generally, I'm not massively a dessert person.
-By the end of a meal - particularly a rich and filling one like Christmas dinner – I'd rather opt for a good coffee and maybe a small square of chocolate for a mini, sweet taster.
-Hence the inspiration for these Mochaccino Pots as an alternative to round off your festive meal.
+Generally, I'm not a massive dessert person.
+By the end of a meal - particularly a rich and filling one, I'd rather opt for a good coffee and maybe a small square of chocolate for a mini, sweet taster.
+Hence the inspiration for these Mochaccino Pots as an alternative to round off a delicious meal.

 There's no denying it, this is a rich dessert but it also lends itself to being served in teeny, tiny portions so that works.
 I chose little glasses for mine so that you can really see the effect of a frothy mocha coffee but you could also try espresso cups too.
 Just keep it small - small and perfectly formed.
 The desserts in the photos are made using all 70% dark chocolate, but if you prefer things a little lighter and a tad sweeter you could swap in some milk chocolate to taste.
 I rather like it half and half.

 It's true that the slightly sweetened cream looks a whole lot better if you whip it just before you're going to use it.
 Plus, as with all cream whipping, you need to whip it the right amount - not too much, not too little.
 It's not an enormous deal but perhaps if you could avoid it all together ...?
 One less thing to think about is always good, particularly if you've got guests for dinner or lots of other things to be busy with.

 So, what can you do if you’d rather not be fussed with whipping the cream?

 Well there is an alternative … The last time I made these Mochaccino Pots, I made a whole pile of them - 12 I think - and by the time I came to the last couple, I'd run out of cream to put on the top.
 Gggrrrrr.
 But I did have a pot of crème fraîche (it's a staple in our house due to the family fondness for Pesto Pasta) so I thought I'd try it as a replacement.